Susan Strange: Career

-Susan Strange earned a first in economics at the London School of Economics (LSE) in 1943.
-She raised six children and worked as a financial journalist for The Economist, then The Observer until 1957.
+Strange earned a first in economics at the LSE in 1943.
+She raised six children and worked as a financial journalist for The Economist and then The Observer until 1957.
 At The Observer, she became the youngest White House correspondent of her time.
 She began lecturing on International Politics at the University College London in 1949.

-In 1964, she became a full-time researcher at Chatham House (formally The Royal Institute of International Affairs).
-At the Chatham House, she authored Sterling and British Policy (1971).
-She set up an influential research group on IPE at the Chatham House in 1971.
+In 1964, Strange became a full-time researcher at Chatham House (formally the Royal Institute of International Affairs).
+At Chatham House, she authored Sterling and British Policy (1971).
+She set up an influential research group on IPE at Chatham House in 1971.
 She played a role in the establishing of the journal Review of International Political Economy, which is the leading journal dedicated to IPE.

-From 1978 to 1988, she served as the Montague Burton Professor of International Relations at LSE, and was the first woman at LSE to hold this chair and professorship.
+From 1978 to 1988, Strange served as the Montague Burton Professor of International Relations at LSE, and was the first woman at LSE to hold this chair and professorship.
 At the LSE, she built Britain's first graduate program in IPE.
-While at LSE she held Visiting Professorships at the Brookings Institution, University of Minnesota, University of California, Columbia University, and the Bologna Center of Johns Hopkins University’s School of Advanced International Studies.
+While at LSE, she held Visiting Professorships at the Brookings Institution, the University of Minnesota, the University of California, Columbia University, and the Bologna Center of Johns Hopkins University’s School of Advanced International Studies.

-She served as professor of international political economy at the European University Institute in Florence, Italy, from 1989 to 1993.
-Strange's final academic post, which she held from 1993 until her death in 1998, was as chair of international relations and professor of international political economy at the University of Warwick, where she built up the graduate programme in International Political Economy.
+Strange served as professor of international political economy at the European University Institute in Florence, Italy, from 1989 to 1993.
+Strange's final academic post, which she held from 1993 until her death in 1998, was as chair of International Relations and professor of IPE at the University of Warwick, where she built up the graduate programme in IPE.
 She also taught in Japan, where between 1993 and 1996 she was several times guest lecturer at Aoyama Gakuin University in Tokyo.

-She was a major figure in the professional associations in both Britain and the United States.
-She was an instrumental founding member and the first treasurer of the British International Studies Association, and served as the third female president of the International Studies Association in 1995.

-Her only autobiographical essay 'I Never Meant to Be an Academic', was republished online in 2020, and includes stories from her early life to the 1970s.
+Strange was a major figure in the professional associations in both Britain and the United States.
+She was an instrumental founding member and the first treasurer of the BISA, and served as the third female president of the International Studies Association (ISA) in 1995.
+Her only autobiographical essay, "I Never Meant to Be an Academic", was republished online in 2020 and includes stories from her early life to the 1970s.